Honest Products

 EGGS

 The whole, fresh chicken eggs found on our shelves are laid by hens that spend at least six hours per day outside, soaking up sunshine and stretching their wings.
 This is just the minimum requirement — we believe that hens should truly roam green pastures.
-So in addition to our free-range options, PCC offers a variety of fresh eggs from pasture-raised hens.
-Our own PCC Organic Pastured Eggs come from Wilcox Family Farms in Roy, Washington, where hens are raised in mobile hen houses that are regularly moved to fresh pasture.
+So, in addition to our free-range options, PCC offers a variety of fresh eggs from pasture-raised hens.
+Our own PCC Organic Mobile Pastured Eggs come from Wilcox Family Farms in Roy, Washington, where hens are raised in mobile hen houses that are regularly moved along fresh pasture.

 PCC Laying Hens and Whole Eggs Standard >